 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company is exposed to minimal foreign currency risk at this time.

 9. Related Party Transactions

-The following is a summary of related party transactions that occurred during the years ended September 30, 2020 and 2019.
+The following is a summary of related party transactions that occurred during the years ended September 30, 2021, and 2020 and amounts in accounts payable and accrued liabilities: